Younger (TV series): Broadcast

 The series aired on NickMom from September 16 to September 27, 2015, On September 5, 2018, it was announced that the series would be moved to Paramount Network from the sixth season onward; however, it was announced on April 3, 2019 that the series would stay on TV Land.
 In 2025, it is now streaming on Netflix.
 Broadcasters carrying Younger include M3, E!, and CTV 2 in Canada; and Sony and Comedy Central in the United Kingdom.

 Marketing

 In June 2018, during the opening night screening at the annual ATX Television Festival in Austin, Texas, a first look at the second episode of the fifth season was showcased, whilst a panel discussion with Darren Star and cast members took place.
 That same month, the book Marriage Vacation, mentioned in the series, was launched in real life by Simon & Schuster.
 In June 2019, the sixth-season premiere was also screened at the ATX Television Festival, followed by an interview with cast member Debi Mazar and writers Sarah Choi and Joe Murphy.

+Soundtrack

+A soundtrack album, Younger (TV Land Series Soundtrack), was released by Lakeshore Records on July 2, 2021.
+The release features songs used in the series, including Hilary Duff's cover of "Little Lies", "Soundbite from Cast" by Sutton Foster, Hilary Duff and Miriam Shor, and their performance of "9 to 5".